Frequently Asked Questions

 Why do you have an adoption process?

-Our counselors take great care to explain what adopters can expect and match needs and energy levels of animals with the adopter’s lifestyle.
+Our Adoption Counselors take great care to explain what adopters can expect from the pet they are interested in and match needs and energy levels of animals with the adopter’s lifestyle.
 The process is an educational opportunity, not an interview, and our goal is to make as many matches as possible.
-We average close to 4,000 adoptions per year!

 What's included in an adoption?

-Dogs and cats receive health and temperament screening, initial vaccinations, a microchip, free vet visit with a participating vet, and spay/neuter surgery.
-Rabbits receive everything but vaccinations, and microchip.
-For varying adoption fees, small animals and exotic pets also receive health and temperament screening and a free vet visit.
-Adopters can make an appointment with our vet, should a medical issue arise within 14 days of the day they adopted.
+Dogs and cats receive health and temperament screening, initial vaccinations, a microchip, spay/neuter surgery and a free vet visit with a participating veterinarian.
+Rabbits receive all of the above except a microchip.
+Small animals and exotic pets also receive health and temperament screening and a free vet visit.
+Adopters may schedule an appointment with our veterinarian for specific medical concerns that arise within 14 days of adoption.

 What can I do if I suspect someone of animal abuse?